DaveFres/smarkets-task/README.md

 $ npm start
 ```

+## Deploy

+The application was deployed using vercel.
+You can find it [here](https://smarkets-task-q120zle8s-davefres.vercel.app/)

 ## Problem Description

 The idea is to build a single page application using our API which contains a list of top events on the page, essentially a vastly simplified version of this page this [https://smarkets.com/sport/football](https://smarkets.com/sport/football)